 Finding something for the interim –

 This applies mostly to those looking to enter into a specific industry following a period of study, as often there is a duration of unemployment while that next opportunity is sought, and sometimes you just have to get yourself a job in anything to tide yourself over.
-This was exactly my situation following university – I was was unemployed for about four months, before I had to temporarily change tactic and go back into retail for a bit until my break happened.
+This was exactly my situation following university – I was unemployed for about four months, before I had to temporarily change tactic and go back into retail for a bit until my break happened.
 It can be soul destroying, but at least you’re not worrying about paying the bills.
 Also, you never know where that next great opportunity will come from.

 Utilise job boards –